Rekindling the Creative Spirit ~ A Fundraiser for Hui Ho’olana

 The workshop is about seeing simply, expressing our vision and encouraging each other as we refine and define our connection with our environment, our selves and our photography.

-For the 22nd year, Hui Ho’olana offers a photographic intensive workshop, “Rekindling the Creative Spirit”, as we venture deeper into the art of photography and return to “old Hawaii”.
+For the 30thyear, Hui Ho’olana offers a photographic intensive workshop, “Rekindling the Creative Spirit”, as we venture deeper into the art of photography and return to “old Hawaii”.

-This is a collaboration between four outstanding Master photographers and teachers: National Geographic freelance photographers Rik Cooke and Dewitt Jones, international fine arts photographer and author Theresa Airey, and photographer/Photoshop pro Jonathan Kingston.
-These are four of the finest technical, creative and inspirational teachers you will find anywhere.
+This is a collaboration between four outstanding Master photographers and teachers: National Geographic freelance photographers Rik Cooke and Dewitt Jones, international fine arts photographer and author Theresa Airey, National Geographic Creatives photographer/Lightroom pro Jonathan Kingston and Arthur Van Dover, Canon printing expert.
+These are five of the finest technical, creative and inspirational teachers you will find anywhere.

 Rik will take you on photographic excursions to explore the creative process in the incredible beauty of Molokai – from the highest sea cliffs in the world and the most sacred valleys, to the warm waters of secluded beaches.
-In the lab Theresa and Jonathan will help you turn your digital files into unique images through Photoshop and third-party software, to maximize and communicate what you have experienced.
+Theresa and Jonathan will help you turn your digital files into unique images through Lightroom and other software, to maximize and communicate what you have experienced.
 Dewitt will lecture on creativity and ‘the inner self.’
+Arthur will help us to print our best images.

-Rikki speaks about ‘seeing simply’, Theresa teaches about ‘interpreting the subject creatively’ and Jonathan will help us to polish our digital technological issues.
+Rikki speaks about ‘seeing simply’, Theresa teaches about ‘interpreting the subject creatively’ and Jonathan will help us to polish our digital images.
 Together they will show you new possibilities and techniques that you can apply to create your own style and unique images.

 This workshop is about growing and reconnecting.
 It is about expanding our perceptual vision, increasing our creativity and encouraging each other as we refine and define our connection with our environment, our selves and our photography.

-There will be time to reflect, relax and rejuvenate your inner spirit in the calming and lovely atmosphere surrounding the Hui.
+There will be time to reflect, relax and rejuvenate your inner spirit in the calming and lovely atmosphere of the Hui sanctuary.

 Enrollment is limited to 18.

-The workshop is intended for intermediate to advanced digital photographers.
-You must have a good working knowledge of Photoshop and/or Lightroom.
-Bring a digital or film camera you know well and come with a laptop computer that you are proficient in your navigational skills.
+The workshop is intended for enthusiastic digital photographers.
+Bring a digital camera you know well and come with a laptop computer that you are proficient in your navigational skills.
 This workshop is primarily for MacIntosh users.
-If you are bringing a PC, we will not be able to answer your computer navigation questions.
+If you are bringing a PC, we may not be able to answer your computer navigation questions.

 Many of the photographic excursions required for this workshop involve hiking up to a mile over uneven, and at times, steep terrain.
 Participants should be able to navigate this type of terrain unassisted.